Agus-Coder/The-Odin-Project_Inventory_Application/README.md

 - Up to this point in the development, users can be generated with secured passwords (Node Crypto implemented)

 November 19th, 2022
-It is completely unuseful to "code on the go" the react UI or, at least, I do not have enough experience to do it so.
+It is completely unuseful to "code on the go" the React UI or, at least, I do not have enough experience to do it so.

 Another point: At this development's level, I'm completely lost with components and components' dependencies.